 This course is designed to explore the principles of behavioral science research and the rationale underlying various research methodologies.
 The course will take a hands-on approach to research design, data collection, and data analysis.
 Students will learn how to understand and critically evaluate original research reports, independently design and execute psychological investigations, and write scientific reports in APA format.
 Topics include the reliability and validity of measures, content analysis, correlational designs, randomized experiments and causal inference, experimental control, and ethical considerations.
 Time in class will be split between lectures, small group exercises and design of research projects, and data analysis using SPSS.

 Requisite: PSYC 122.
 Limited to 20 students.
 Fall semester: Visiting Professor Mendoza.
 Spring semester.
-Visiting Professors Clemans and Mendoza.2017-18: Offered in Fall 2017 and Spring 2018
+Visiting Professors Clemans and Mendoza.2020-21: Offered in Spring 2021

 This course will examine how brain function regulates a broad range of mental processes and behaviors.
 We will discuss how neurons work and how the brain obtains information about the environment (sensory systems), regulates an organism’s response to the environment (motor systems), controls basic functions necessary for survival such as eating, drinking, sex, and sleep, and mediates higher cognitive function such as memory and language.
 We will also consider the consequences of brain malfunction as manifested in various forms of disease and mental illness.